 Management's use of estimates - The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Material estimates potentially susceptible to change in the near term relate to the medical claims payable liability, the prospective tiered reconciliation settlement, and the reconciliation settlement with Mercy Care.
+Material estimates potentially susceptible to change in the near term relate to the prospective tiered reconciliation settlement with AHCCCS and the reconciliation settlement with Mercy Care.

 Cash and cash equivalents - All of the cash and cash equivalents maintained by CHP are held by the State of Arizona Office of the Treasurer ("Treasurer") with other State monies in an internal cash and investment pool.
-Amounts held by the Treasurer are recorded at fair value and totaled \$7,785,384 at September 30, 2021.
+Amounts held by the Treasurer are recorded at fair value and totaled \$3,725,291 at September 30, 2022.